Susan Templeman: Personal life

 Templeman lives in the Blue Mountains with her husband, Ron Fuller – the former Australian Broadcasting Corporation TV News Chief of Staff.
-In 2013, Templeman's family home in Winmalee was destroyed in the 2013 Blue Mountains bushfires.
+In 2013, just two months after her defeat in the 2013 Australian Federal Election, Templeman's family home in Winmalee was destroyed in the 2013 Blue Mountains bushfires.

-She has two children – a son and a daughter.
-In her inaugural speech, Templeman spoke about her daughter's battles with mental illness, and how it had been a transformative experience for her entire family.

-A former board director of Family Planning NSW and Sexual Health Australia, Templeman was the P&C President of her children's schools, Winmalee Public School and Winmalee High School.
+A former board director of Family Planning NSW and Sexual Health Australia, Templeman was the P&C president of her children's schools, Winmalee Public School and Winmalee High School.

 Templeman and her husband are both members of the Media, Entertainment and Arts Alliance union.